 Rathameldhontel names have prefixes indicating how many tentacles they have and thus how powerful they are.

-The proper convention for describing a rathameldhontel’s name is ‘named X, known as [prefix]X’.
-E.g. ‘named Marith, known as Phelmarith’.
-Phelmarith’s name can be shortened to Marith, but not to ‘Phel’.
-That would be like calling a human just ‘mister’.
+The proper convention for introducing a rathameldhontel is 'named X, known as [prefix]X'.
+E.g. 'named Marith, known as Phelmarith.'
+Phelmarith's name can be shorted to Marith, but not to 'Phel'.
+That would be like calling a human just 'mister'.

-Rathameldhontel are fond of long words and names, and never shorten their species name.
-Other demons might refer to them as the ‘ratha’ or the ‘ra-mel-tel’ or the like for brevity’s sake, but never in their presence.
+Rathameldhontel never shorten their species name.
+Other demons might refer to them as the 'ratha' or the 'ra-mel-tel' for brevity's sake, but never in their presence.

 Compatibility with demonologists

-Rathameldhontel do not like to associate with humans and would greatly prefer to only be summoned when the magician needs them (for battle, healing, etc.).
-You can pretty much forget about trying to build up any friendship or rapport with them, and it can be difficult to persuade them to form a contract with you at all.
-They will try to exploit any loopholes you have left in your proposed contract, and they may attempt to trick you into thinking you have performed the summoning ritual incorrectly and are in grave danger.
-They are still sometimes used by demon-summoners as they can be good supporters in battle.
-They may suit a summoner who is not actually interested in demonology for the sake of demonology and just wants some supernatural muscle to back them up while they quest for loot.
+Rathameldhontel do not like to associate with humans and would greatly prefer to be summoned only when the magician needs them (for battle, healing, etc.).
+You can pretty much forget about tryting to build up any friendship or rapport with them, and it can be difficult to persuade them to form a contract with you at all.
+They will try to exploit any loopholes you have left in your proposed contracy, and they may attempt to trick you into thinking you have performed the summoning ritual incorrectly and are in grave danger.
+Rathameldhontel may suit a summoner who is not actually interested in demonology for the sake of demonology, and who just wants some supernatural muscle to back them up while they quest for loot.

 A summoner may be able to exploit a rathameldhontel's competitive nature.
 If you employ multiple demons at once, the rathameldhontel might work harder just for the sake of outperforming the other demons.
 Rathameldhontel enjoy games and gambling and it may be possible to win services from them this way.